 When 37007 reaches 200 Chic Points, he will be in the Style Council!

-mine would be eponymous. it’ll be khazkhaz or KK with the double K back to backposted about 5 years ago
+mine would be eponymous. it’ll be khazkhaz or KK with the double K back to backposted over 5 years ago

 “If I had a fashion line, I would use models of different sizes – because, while clothes do look better on rail-thin models, I would want buyers to have an idea of how the clothes would look on their bodies, too.
 I don’t know what I’d name it, though…”